Skip to main content

 5. Enter a semantically meaningful function name and description.

 The function name and description are shown to the LLM as tool metadata, so they should clearly describe when the tool should be called.
-Attach a knowledge base as a RAG tool (1.5x speed) Shown at 1.5x speed.
 When this function is included in a node:

 • the model can invoke it like any other tool